fieldtrip/website/development/realtime/buffer_java.md

 ### MarkerGUI

-The ''MarkerGUI'' class can be used to insert events into a FieldTrip buffer by typing a ''type'' and a ''value'' string into GUI input fields, and pressing a button.
+The "MarkerGUI" class can be used to insert events into a FieldTrip buffer by typing a "type" and a "value" string into GUI input fields, and pressing a button.
 This is mostly useful for debugging online paradigms, or maybe to control realtime applications that use buffer events for communication between each other.
 You can start the program from the command line by typing

     java MarkerGUI [hostname:port]

-If you leave out the optional argument, ''localhost:1972'' will be used as the default.
+If you leave out the optional argument, "localhost:1972" will be used as the default.
 However, you _need_ to connect to the buffer server, and can disconnect, change the address, and re-connect at any time, using the GUI.
-The ''Address'' input field will have a light green background as long as the application is connected to the buffer server.
+The "Address" input field will have a light green background as long as the application is connected to the buffer server.
 In case of errors during writing events, the connection will be closed automatically.

 {% include image src="/assets/img/development/realtime/buffer_java/markergui.png" %}

 ### Compilation

-The simplest way to compile the Java tools is to change to the directory ''realtime/src/buffer/java'' and just to type
+The simplest way to compile the Java tools is to change to the directory "realtime/src/buffer/java" and just to type

     javac *.java